AvirukBasak/libxalloc/tests/README.md

 - Address of 1st allocation of 0th iteration = `0x55555557a000`
 - Difference = `0x55555557a000` - `0x555555559000` = `132 KB`

-We still can conclude that deallocation is successful by inspection pointers in `gdb`.
+We still can conclude that deallocation is successful by inspecting pointers in `gdb`.

 ## Test Fail Results
 Please see [test-fail.c](test-fail.c).